TTSS0529/leetcode-practice-in-cpp/README.md

 - A `.hpp` header file for declarations
 - A `test.cpp` file for testing all versions
 - Multiple `.cpp` files, each representing a different version of the solution
+  - `contest.cpp`: The original code written during the contest or simulated contest
+  - `brute_force.cpp`: A straightforward or initial solution outside the contest context
+  - `optimized.cpp`: Improved or optimized solution
 - A `simple_test.hpp` and `simple_test.cpp` pair that provide common testing utilities used by `test.cpp` and solution files

 To compile, just compile any solution `.cpp` together with `test.cpp` and `simple_test.cpp`.